-Family style meals are a great way to connect around the dinner table, allowing your child to build skills and autonomy with eating.
-Learn how you can start them today!
+Serving family style meals is a great way to connect around the dinner table, ease the intensity of dinner service, and best of all, allow your child to build skills and autonomy with eating.

-When I was growing up, my mother served family style meals.
+When I was growing up, my mother served our dinner family style.
 We would set the table with plates, glasses and silverware, and my mother would place our meal components in the center of the table.

-My father would start with the entrée, serve himself, and pass the platter to the next person on his right.
-This went on until all items had been passed around to each person and everyone had food.
+My father would start by picking up the entrée, serve himself, and pass the platter to the next person on his right.
+This went on until all items had been passed around to each person and everyone had served himself.

 You can imagine how efficient we were with getting food around the table, especially when we were hungry!
 This was effective for my family then, and I use it with my own kids now.

 Serving food family style can take place at any meal, but it’s common to see this approach used at dinner time.
-As a pediatric dietitian, I like the family style approach for several reasons:
+As a pediatric dietitian, I like family-style meal service for several reasons:

 - It provides young children with opportunities to hone their motor skills, such as balance, passing platters, holding bowls and scooping food, for example.